Deploy and Interact with Smart Contracts

 There is an Ethereum standard, EIP-20 which started off as an Ethereum Improvement Proposal (EIP), that defines the standard functions that a smart contract providing tokens should implement.

 The EIP-20 standard provides function definitions, but does not provide an implementation example.
 However, there is an implementation provided in codegen/src/test/resources/solidity/contracts, which has been taken from ConsenSys' Tokens project.

-Open Zeppelin also provide an example implementation on GitHub.
+Open Zeppelin also provides an example implementation on GitHub.

 There are two integration tests that have been written to fully demonstrate the functionality of this token smart contract.